Adam-Calleja/Cambridge-Open-Zettascale-Lab-Internship/README.md

 - **Slurm-EDA-June-Analysis**

-    In this Jupyter Notebook, I condinued teh EDA started in the *Slurm-EDA-Sample-Data* notebook, analysing the data by calculating statistics and creating plots using the *plotly* library.
+    In this Jupyter Notebook, I continued the EDA started in the *Slurm-EDA-Sample-Data* notebook, analysing the data by calculating statistics and creating plots using the *plotly* library.

 - **carbon-footprint-july**

     In this final Jupyter Notebook I expanded on the previous notebooks to calculate the energy consumption and carbon footprints of exclusive jobs running on the CSD3 supercomputer.
 In this notebook I used a different dataset containing all jobs running on CSD3 during July.
 I first used the previous notebooks to preprocess this new dataset.

-After writing the code in the *carbon-footprint-july* notebook, I had code across all of my notebook that could calculate the energy consumption and carbon footprint of jobs given a dataset of job accounting data.
+After writing the code in the *carbon-footprint-july* notebook, I had code across all of my notebooks that could calculate the energy consumption and carbon footprint of jobs given a dataset of job accounting data.
 I then wrote the **carbon-framework.py** Python script which takes in the paths to the necessary data files as an argument and creates a new CSV file containing the energy consumption and carbon footprint of exclusive jobs in the input data.

-This script takes in three file pahts as parameters:
+This script takes in three file paths as parameters:

 - the path to the CSV file containing job accounting data,
 - the path to the CSV file containing cluster partition data,